 Medicinal herbs to grow at home

-Medicinal herbs or plants refer to a variety of plants used for medicinal purposes, according to WHO there are as many as 21,000 species of plants that have the potential to be used as medicinal plants. the reason to use these medicinal plant remedies is the human urge to remain in sync with nature. there is no huge investment involved to grow these plants at home in comparison to the pharmaceutical medicines we consume.
-The leaves, bark, seed or any other parts of plants can be consumed by people of any age group.
+Medicinal herbs or plants refer to a variety of plants used for medicinal purposes; according to the WHO, there are as many as 21,000 species of plants that have the potential to be used as medicinal plants.
+The reason to use these medicinal plant remedies is the human urge to remain in sync with nature.
+There is no significant investment involved in growing these plants at home compared to the pharmaceutical medicines we consume.
+The leaves, bark, seeds, or any other parts of plants can be consumed by people of any age group.
 Bringing and growing medicinal plants at home must be accompanied by gathering information about their medicinal use.
-A few medicinal plants are as follows;
+A few medicinal plants are as follows:

 1. Holy Basil or Tulsi

 It is an aromatic plant known for its medicinal properties and is called the mother medicine of nature.
-It is extensively used in preparing ayurvedic medicines and promotes a healthy body, mind and spirit.
-The extract obtained from tulsi is helpful for various ailments like the common cold, heart diseases, headaches, stomach disorders and kidney stones.
+It is extensively used in the preparation of Ayurvedic medicines and promotes a healthy body, mind, and spirit.
+The extract obtained from tulsi is helpful for various ailments like the common cold, heart diseases, headaches, stomach disorders, and kidney stones.

-Tulsi leaves are also known for their potential healing property.
-It is antipyretic (relieves fever), anti-inflammatory and promotes longevity.
-It is also analgesic (relieves pain), anti-asthmatic and expectorant (takes out mucous) and helps in reducing stress.
+Tulsi leaves are also known for their potential healing properties.
+It is antipyretic (relieves fever) and anti-inflammatory and promotes longevity.
+It is also analgesic (relieves pain), anti-asthmatic, and expectorant (takes out mucous) and helps in reducing stress.

-You can grow tulsi in an ordinary flower pot with high-quality soil.
+You can grow tulsi in an ordinary flowerpot with high-quality soil.
 Simply sprinkle the tiny seeds over the soil and use your fingertips to gently push the seeds below it.
-Use a spray bottle filled with water to mist the seed each day for 1-2 weeks, until they begin to germinate.
+Use a spray bottle filled with water to mist the seeds each day for 1-2 weeks, until they begin to germinate.

 2. Winter Cherry or Ashwagandha

-Ashwagandha contains chemicals that might help calm the brain, reduce swelling, lower blood pressure and alter the immune system.
-It is called Adaptogens, which are believed to help the body resist physical and mental stress.
+Ashwagandha contains chemicals that might help calm the brain, reduce swelling, lower blood pressure, and alter the immune system.
+They are called adaptogens, which are believed to help the body resist physical and mental stress.

 Ashwagandha is propagated from seeds.
 In India, it is cultivated in regions with low rainfall right after the pre-monsoon at the beginning of the rainy season in hot and humid conditions.
-To grow in a pot, plant seeds 2 cm deep and 10 cm apart when the temperature is around 70 F (20 C).
+To grow in a pot, plant seeds 2 cm deep and 10 cm apart when the temperature is around 70°F (20°C).
 Seeds will germinate in two weeks.
-Water the seedlings well while they are getting established as a sapling.
-Thin out the weak plants after a month of growing, leaving the space of around 50 – 60 cm between plants.
+Water the seedlings well while they are getting established as saplings.
+Thin out the weak plants after a month of growing, leaving a space of around 50–60 cm between plants.

-Plant ashwagandha in a dry and sunny location of your garden.
-If the soil is poor add manure to enrich it and remove weeds and debris from the planting site.
+Plant ashwagandha in a dry and sunny location in your garden.
+If the soil is poor, add manure to enrich it and remove weeds and debris from the planting site.
 Watering should be economical and only when the plant seems thirsty.

-Ashwagandha is ready to harvest in 150 – 180 days when flowers and berries start to form and leaves begin to dry out.
+Ashwagandha is ready to harvest in 150–180 days when flowers and berries start to form and leaves begin to dry out.
 Harvest ashwagandha roots by digging carefully using a small tool.
-Be careful not to damage the plant when digging up and make sure the soil has some moisture while doing this.
-After harvesting, roots, and berries are separated from the plant.
-Roots are washed, cleaned, cut into small pieces of 7-10 cm, and dried in sun or shade.
+Be careful not to damage the plant when digging it up, and make sure the soil has some moisture while doing this.
+After harvesting, roots and berries are separated from the plant.
+Roots are washed, cleaned, cut into small pieces of 7-10 cm, and dried in the sun or shade.

 3. Spearmint

-There are about 15 to 20 species of Mint consisting of varieties like spearmint and peppermint, all of which are perfectly fine to eat raw or cooked.
-Mint leaves are beautifully flavored herbs that people use, dried or fresh in many dishes and infusions. they are cultivated for culinary as well as medicinal purposes.
+There are about 15 to 20 species of mint, consisting of varieties like spearmint and peppermint, all of which are perfectly fine to eat raw or cooked.
+Mint leaves are beautifully flavoured herbs that people use, dried or fresh, in many dishes and infusions.
+They are cultivated for culinary as well as medicinal purposes.

 Spearmint is an herb.
 The leaves and oil are used to make medicine.
-Spearmint is used for digestive disorders including gas, indigestion, nausea, diarrhea, upper gastrointestinal tract spasms, irritable bowel syndrome (IBS), bile duct and gallbladder swelling (inflammation), and gallstones.
+Spearmint is used for digestive disorders, including gas, indigestion, nausea, diarrhoea, upper gastrointestinal tract spasms, irritable bowel syndrome (IBS), bile duct and gallbladder swelling (inflammation), and gallstones.

-Mint plant spreads by rhizomes and stolen and is an excellent candidate for a container garden.
-If growing on a flower bed, it should be spaced carefully and you need to control its spread.
-Harvesting is best done before the plant goes to flower as the flavor will be concentrated in the leaves.
-It needed to be harvested consistently to get numerous hauls of leaves. these plants prefer rich and moist soil and need full sunlight.
+The mint plant spreads by rhizomes and stolons and is an excellent candidate for a container garden.
+If growing in a flower bed, it should be spaced carefully, and you need to control its spread.
+Harvesting is best done before the plant goes to flower, as the flavour will be concentrated in the leaves.
+It needed to be harvested consistently to get numerous hauls of leaves.
+These plants prefer rich and moist soil and need full sunlight.

 4. Aloe vera

-This plant is hugely important for the cosmetic and pharma industry. the slimy gel extracted out of thick aloe vera leaves is good as a healer of skin injuries, burning, skin irritations, cuts and insect bites.
+This plant is hugely important for the cosmetic and pharma industry.
+The slimy gel extracted from thick aloe vera leaves is good as a healer of skin injuries, burns, skin irritations, cuts, and insect bites.
 It also reduces skin swellings.

-Clay pots with drainage holes that provide plenty of room for roots to grow, well-drained soil and good sunlight are needed to grow aloe vera at home.
-Vegetative propagation, seeds as well as propagation through the baby plant are done to grow aloe vera at home.
+Clay pots with drainage holes that provide plenty of room for roots to grow, well-drained soil, and good sunlight are needed to grow aloe vera at home.
+Vegetative propagation, seeds, and propagation through the baby plant are done to grow aloe vera at home.

-In food and beverages, lemongrass is used as a flavoring.
-For example, lemongrass leaves are commonly used as "lemon" flavoring in herbal teas.
+In food and beverages, lemongrass is used as a flavouring.
+For example, lemongrass leaves are commonly used as "lemon" flavouring in herbal teas.
 In manufacturing, lemongrass is used as a fragrance in deodorants, soaps, and cosmetics.
 Lemongrass is also used in making vitamin A and natural citral.
 When cooking with lemongrass, you can use fresh, dried, or powdered leaves

 6. Curry leaf

-Curry leaf is generally used as an Indian spice in various dishes for its sweet aroma for ages.
+Curry leaf has generally been used as an Indian spice in various dishes for its sweet aroma for ages.
 It is also called sweet neem.
-This plant is native to India, and is highly aromatic and has a unique flavor. they provide an abundance of health benefits.
+This plant is native to India and is highly aromatic and has a unique flavour.
+They provide an abundance of health benefits.

 Curry leaves are packed with plant compounds that may help promote overall health by providing powerful antioxidant protection.